Pay with LawPay

 Conservatorship

 A Conservator is a person appointed by the Probate Court with complete authority to manage and control the financial affairs of a disabled person (called the Protectee).
 The Protectee loses all rights with regard to finances.
 A petition is filed with the Court and a hearing held.
-The Conservator must make an annual accounting to the Court regarding all money coming in and going out of the Protectee’s estate.
+If appointed, the Conservator must post a bond to the court and make an annual accounting to the Court regarding all money coming in and going out of the Protectee’s estate.
+The duty of the Conservator requires careful and detailed record keeping, an understanding of what you can and cannot spend of the Protectee’s money and continued legal representation.
 In some situations, it is appropriate for the Court to appoint a Limited Conservator who is given authority to make decisions about only those financial matters that the Court specifies.

 Duties of Guardianship

-• To protect a loved one who is not able to care for him/herself.
+• To protect a loved one who cannot care for him/herself.
 For example, to protect a loved one who refuses to take necessary medications.

 • To prevent serious injury, illness or disease to self or others.
 For example, guardianship is helpful where a person is not feeding him/herself or is unable to prepare meals.